 Fibromyalgia

-Fibromyalgia is a chronic disorder believed to be characterized by extensive musculoskeletal pain.
-It is also a type of interference on how pain signals are being processed by the brain leaving you very sensitive to pain, and feeling a long-lasting pain throughout the body.
+Fibromyalgia is also a type of interference on how pain signals are being processed by the brain leaving you very sensitive to pain, and feeling a long-lasting pain throughout the body.
 The pain usually goes with fatigue, sleep, memory and mood problems.

 Widespread pain is the most common symptom of fibromyalgia.
 This pain is often characterized as a constant dull ache which can last for three months or more.
 The pain occurs on both sides of the body, as well as the upper and lower parts.
 In other words, the pain is felt almost everywhere.